marcvg/solus-devops/README.md

-# solus-devops
-Solus Devops setup guide
+# Setting up Solus for devops

+Solus is a rock solid Linux distro from the future.
+And this is a devops setup recap for devs like you that need get things done.

 ## Editors
 Select the one that suits the job.